Ubudu/IOS-SDK/README.md

     NSString *notifType = [notification.userInfo valueForKeyPath:@"payload.type"];

     // If the notification contains a custom payload that we want to handle
-    // In this case we display a custom alert view instead of normal notification if ([notifType isEqualToString:@"order"])
+    // In this case we display a custom alert view instead of posting a normal notification if ([notifType isEqualToString:@"order"])
     {
         [self displayOrderAwaitingAlert];